0xCyleon/0xCyleon/README.md

 BSc Computing student with a focus on network engineering, working towards a future MSc in Cybersecurity.
 My academic and practical work centres on understanding how networks are designed, how traffic flows through infrastructure, and how those systems are secured against threats.

-I am building a strong foundation in core networking principles — routing, switching, subnetting, and protocol behaviour — alongside an introduction to security concepts that will support a career path into cybersecurity.
+I am building a strong foundation in core networking principles — routing, switching, subnetting, and protocol behaviour — alongside security concepts that will support a long-term career path into cybersecurity.
 Currently preparing for the **CCNA** as my first professional certification milestone.

 ---